Reconstructing WKB from topological recursion: r -spin intersection numbers and r -Airy curve

 In this section we study in more detail a particularly interesting example of a spectral curve, namely:

 which we call the \emph{$r$-Airy curve}.
 We proved that $\psi$ as constructed in \eqref{e:psi} for the $r$-Airy curve is the WKB asymptotic solution to the differential equation

 On the one hand, this differential equation is intimately related to the $r$-KdV integrable hierarchy.
 On the other hand, Witten's conjecture \cite{Witten}, which was proven in \cite{FSZ}, states that certain generating functions for $r$-spin intersection numbers satisfy the $r$-KdV integrable hierarchy.
-From these two statements we can deduce that the correlation functions constructed from the topological recursion on the $r$-Airy curve should be generating functions for $r$-spin intersection numbers.
-More precisely, \begin{thm} Let $W_{g,n}(z_1,\ldots,z_n)$ be the correlation functions constructed from the topological recursion applied to the spectral curve $y^r-x=0$.
+From these two statements we can deduce that the meromorphic differentials constructed from the topological recursion on the $r$-Airy curve should be generating functions for $r$-spin intersection numbers.
+More precisely, \begin{thm} Let $W_{g,n}(z_1,\ldots,z_n)$ be the meromorphic differentials constructed from the topological recursion applied to the spectral curve $y^r-x=0$, with parameterization $y=z, x=z^r$.
 Then